Email: rachel.farr@uky.edu

 Key Professional Goals and Interests: I am interested in studying and addressing gender biases in psychological methodology.
 Specifically, I am invested in researching ways to make psychological assessments and treatments more inclusive for trans and gender-diverse individuals.
 Through my additional work with the RAGE and Law Lab, I also work on how queer/trans individuals and families navigate difficult political climates.
 Joined the lab: Fall 2023

-To see some of the other researchers who are not involved in the SELFY Project but who work in the Families, Adoption, and Diversity lab at the University of Kentucky, click here!
+To see our undergraduate researchers, as well as alumni of the Families, Adoption, and Diversity lab at the University of Kentucky, click here!